Codes and Identifiers

 ISWC - International Standard Work Code

-- 11-character alphanumeric uppercase code formatted like "T-XXX.XXX.XXX-C":
+- 11-character alphanumeric uppercase code formatted as "T-XXX.XXX.XXX-C":

 - "T" is the type code, literal "T".